Adobe Premiere Pro vs Apple Final Cut Pro

 Both Premiere and FCP are standalone video editing applications, and both are available as part of larger software bundles.
 The bundles are highly recommended in both cases, giving you much more power and flexibility over things like audio, graphics, etc.

-If you want the best and money is no object, FCP is usually the way to go.
-On the other hand, you can get essentially the same functionality from Adobe for a lot less money.
-This is especially true if you already own a PC capable of running Premiere but would have to buy new hardware for FCP.
+Before Final Cut X I would have said that if you want the best and money is no object, FCP was probably the way to go.
+However there hasn't been much to split them for many years, and for a long time you've been able to get essentially the same functionality from Adobe for less money.
+This is especially true if you already owned a PC capable of running Premiere but would have to buy new hardware for FCP.

 Summary